sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 | Coil Charging Scheme   | **Standard Coil Charge**                                     |
 | Spark Output           | **Going High (Inverted)** for production MS-II('Going High (Inverted)' *for MicroSquirt*) |

-## Conclusion
+## I swear this is going to work.

-That covers just about everything ECU side!
+Making and writing my first wiring diagram was not particularly difficult, but it took a lot of time.
+The way I see it, the time doing research and headache on the computer is time exponentially saved when troubleshooting anything in the car.
+With something written down and documented, it's clear as day where the potential problems are.
+That covers just about everything on the ECU side!
 I'll be making changes retroactively as I run into issues during actual installation, but the theoretical portion is at least solved.
 Next post, I'll be working out the fuel system.